 Researchers use a variety of novel approaches to classify Alzheimer's disease.
 Machine learning, an AI branch use probabilistic technique that allow system to acquire knowledge from huge amount of data.
 In this paper we represent a analysis report of the work which is done by researcher in this field.
 Research has achieved quite promising prediction accuracies however they were evaluated the the non-existent datasets from various imaging modalities which makes it difficult to make the fair comparison with the other methods comparison among them.
 It has achieved quite promising prediction accuracies however they were evaluated the fair comparison with the other methods comparison among them.
-It has achieved quite promising prediction accuracies however they were evaluated the fair comparison with the other methods comparison among them.
-In this paper, we conducted a studyon the effectiveness of using human brain MRI scansto detect Alzheimer's disease and ended with a future discussion of Alzheimer's research trends.
+In this paper, we conducted a study on the effectiveness of using human brain MRI scans to detect Alzheimer's disease and ended with a future discussion of Alzheimer's research trends.